-These services are coordinated through the Managing Director's Office - Special Events Department.
-Please note that there is a charge for these services and event organizers will be billed for all services rendered by the operating departments of the City of Philadelphia.
+These services, and others, are coordinated through the Managing Director's Office - Special Events Department.
+Please note that there is a charge for these services and event organizers will be invoiced for all services rendered by the operating departments of the City of Philadelphia.
 Any organizer requesting city services for their event must complete and submit the

 Special Events Application